qase-tms/reporter-docs/docs/CI:CD/parallel-test-runs-and-sharding.md

 If it finds a value there, it skips creating a new run and uses that particular run ID to report results into it.

 What we’ll do is create a test run as a separate step before any tests actually run, before the test runner even kicks in.
-You could use a simple curl request to the Qase API, but for GitHub workflows, we have GitHub actions that are much more elegant to use.
+You could use a simple [cURL request to the Qase API](https://developers.qase.io/reference/create-run#/), but for teams using GitHub workflows, we have GitHub actions that are much more elegant to use.

 <br />